smbjorklund/media_update/doc/render-array.md

       return $element;
     }

-More examples can for instance be found in [Brendan's #cache article](http://omnifik.com/blog/render-arrays-and-cache-drupal-7).
+More examples can for instance be found in [Brendan’s #cache article](http://omnifik.com/blog/render-arrays-and-cache-drupal-7).